Hello! New to yoga and wondering what the hell it is or looking at how to get started? Read on!

 Foundations of Yoga

 Do you learn better one on one?
 Foundations of Yoga is an excellent way to get a jump start on your yoga practice.
-These three, 45 minute private sessions will work specifically and individually with the practitioner to accommodate, modify and educate on any particular needs or questions the student might have.
-If you would like more individualized attention to get started, this is the perfect plan for you! $150 for 3, 45 minute sessions.
+These five, 45 minute private sessions will work specifically and individually with the practitioner to accommodate, modify and educate on any particular needs or questions the student might have.
+If you would like more individualized attention to get started, this is the perfect plan for you! $250 for 5, 45 minute sessions.

 For other questions, email us!
 Info@Practiceindie.com